astrowonk/DC-Metro-Pi-Speaker/README.md

 You can run the python script with --nosound and it will query and print text to the terminal but will not use gTTS or espeak to create an audio file.

+You can set a save_file option in the config file and specify where the gTTS audio file should be saved. eSpeak for now is always saved to /tmp

 ##requests and urllib3 errors

 Ok, so requests worked like a charm on OS X with the latest python, but on the RPi it spat out all kinds of SSL errors about an insecure platform.
 PySSL I think is needed.
 Eventually I got